 At Cambridge Memorial Hospital, we consider the safety of patients, visitors, staff and community our utmost priority.
 During these challenging times, we are gradually re-opening services and visiting for patients.
 Please understand that for the safety of all, we have limited the number of visitors to hospital as well as the times for visiting.
-This allows us to ensure the environment is clean and we can maintain physical distancing throughout the hospital.
+This provides us with the means to ensure the environment is clean and to maintain physical distancing throughout the hospital.

 Visitor Policy (excluding end-of-life, Women & Children Program and Emergency)

 - Visits may only occur at the request of the patient.

 - The patient will determine their one designated visitor.
 For example, If your immediate family is made of five individuals, the patient will identify the one person that is able to visit them while in hospital - the others will not be able to visit at any time, but can visit virtually.
 See below for more detail.

 - The number of visits to hospital is restricted.
 You may not get your requested day and timeslot.

 - The patient must not be COVID positive or in isolation for COVID precautions.